 What is remarkable, is not only did FZ692 survive the war, but a refit of the air-frame uncovered some forgotten secrets.......

-This C47 is still flying with Environment Canada wearing the civilian registration C-GRSB and is housed at the Canadian Warplane Heritage Museum.
+Until 2019, this C47 was still flying with Environment Canada wearing the civilian registration C-GRSB, housed at the Canadian Warplane Heritage Museum.

-This is what she looks like today, with modern instruments and measuring equipment in the rear fuselage.
+This is C-GRSB looked like - with modern instruments and measuring equipment in the rear fuselage.......

 During maintenance work in 2015, the cladding was removed from the interior load compartment.
 Pictured here is what was found - original graffiti from soldiers who during WW2 had either been flown to the front line by FZ692 or flown back as casualties to the sick quarters at RAF Blakehill as part of experimental CASEVAC operations with the famous Flying Nightingale nurses.

 Driver Pryer from Loders, Bridport - wounded in Germany 27th February 1945 - Blighty 4/4/15

 Trooper Wright 4693974 of 27 Well Lane, Chapel Allerton Leeds, Yorkshire